 > set mykey hello OK > exists mykey (integer) 1 > del mykey (integer) 1 > exists mykey (integer) 0

-From the examples you can also see how DEL itself returns 1 or 0 whatever the key was removed (it existed) or not (there was no such key with that name).
+From the examples you can also see how DEL itself returns 1 or 0 depending on whether the key was removed (it existed) or not (there was no such key with that name).

-There are many key space related commands, but the above two are the essential ones together with the TYPE command, that returns the kind of value stored at the specified key:
+There are many key space related commands, but the above two are the essential ones together with the TYPE command, which returns the kind of value stored at the specified key: